HappyFrowl/documentation/IdentityAndAccessManagement.md

     drwxrwxr-x 2 ismet ismet    4096  Nov 20 20:19 .
     drwxrwxr-x 3 ismet ismet    4096  Nov 13 09:46 ..
     -rw-rw-r-- 1 ismet learners 11324 Nov 20 20:25 NOTES.md
-    -rw-rw-r-- 1 root  hackers  1135  Nov 21 17:25 important.blah
+    -rw-rw-r-- 1 root  hackers  1135  Nov 21 17:25 important.txt
     ```

--
+- **How to read:**
-  - the first bit is the file type - `-` for file, and `d` for directory
+  - The first bit is the file type - `-` for file, and `d` for directory
-  - the rest of the bits are grouped in pairs of three
+  - The rest of the bits are grouped in pairs of three
-  - the first three being user permissons, second three group permissions, last three other
+    - The first three being user permissons, second three group permissions, last three other

-  - the last bit is the access method.
+  - The last bit is the access method.
     - `.` - SELinux
-    - `+` - other
+    - `+` - Other

 **Changing permissions**
-- chmod applies to
+- `chmod` applies to
   - `u` - users
   - `g` - group
   - `o` - other
   - `a` - all

-- permissions operators
+- **Permissions operators**
   - `+` - add permissions
   - `-` - remove permissions
   - `=` - set exact permissions

-- permissions attributes
+- **Permissions attributes**
   - `r` - read
   - `w` - write
   - `e` - execute